AgnosPCB/documentation/docs/how_to/Set_sensitivity.md

 ![high sensitivity button](../assets/high-sensitivity-button.png){.center}

-**High Sensitivity:** For users who desire a more comprehensive inspection process or are dealing with particularly intricate or delicate components, the high sensitivity setting offers an increased level of scrutiny.
-It is designed to detect even the slightest deviations or abnormalities, ensuring a thorough examination of the materials.
+**High Sensitivity:** For users who need a more thorough inspection process or are working with intricate or delicate components, the high sensitivity setting increases the level of scrutiny.
+It is designed to detect even slight deviations or abnormalities for a more thorough examination.